May I have your Attention? Breaking Fine-Tuning based Prompt Injection Defenses using Architecture-Aware Attacks: Fine-tuning based defenses

-SecAlign differs significantly from StruQ in its fine-tuning procedure however.
-Instead of directly performing adversarial training, SecAlign phrases the task of defending against prompt injections in terms of preference optimization.
-That is, it aims to train the model to prefer to follow instructions coming from trusted sources over instructions coming from untrusted sources.
+\textbf{StruQ} starts with a base model and uses a version of adversarial training adapted for instruction tuning to obtain the final defended model.
+StruQ reserves special tokens which it uses to delimit data from instructions.
+The model is trained to recognize these delimiters and ignore the instructions present in the delimited part.
+The model is combined with a preprocessing filter that sanitizes input text to remove any occurences of these delimiters.
+The StruQ models resist hand-crafted prompt injection techniques with success rates close to $0\%$.
+Nonetheless, they are vulnerable to adversarial optimization methods like GCG, with attack success rates of approximately $60\%$ of the cases when using GCG.

-Implementationally, SecAlign creates a preference dataset from existing instruction-tuning datasets and performs preference optimization on an instruction tuned model using Direct Preference Optimization (DPO).
+\textbf{SecAlign} adopts a similar approach to StruQ.
+It uses special delimiters and preprocessing filters that removes special tokens from the untrusted data ingested by the model.
+However, instead of directly performing adversarial training, SecAlign phrases the task of defending against prompt injections in terms of preference optimization.
+It aims to train the model to prefer to follow instructions coming from trusted sources over untrusted sources using Direct Preference Optimization (DPO).
+SecAlign is a stronger defense than StruQ - in addition to blocking $\approx 100\%$ of handcrafted attacks, it also blocks $\approx 100\%$ of automated attacks crafted using previous SOTA algorithms like GCG and AdvPrompter ~\cite{zou2023universaltransferableadversarialattacks, paulus2025advprompterfastadaptiveadversarial}.

-Like StruQ, SecAlign also reduces the attack success rate of hand-crafted attack techniques to close to $0\%$.
-More significantly however, SecAlign reduces the attack success rate of strong optimization-based attacks to $\sim0\%$ as well.
-SecAlign is robust against almost $100\%$ of the prompt injections generated using GCG;
+\textbf{SecAlign++} is an example of an Instruction Hierarchy (IH) model. ~\cite{wallace2024instructionhierarchytrainingllms}.
+IH models generalize to multiple hierarchical levels of trust, system (higher trust) and user (lower trust), LLM, and Tool Output (lowest trust) as opposed to models like StruQ and SecAlign that only offer two levels: trusted and untrusted.
+IH models are fine-tuned to prioritize following instructions from higher trust sources over instructions from lower trust sources.
+Meta's SecAlign++, in particular, is an open-weights production-grade model implementing IH with three trust levels: ``system'' (higher trust), ``user'' (lower trust) and ``input'' (untrusted).